wevans311082/cyberask_documentation/policies/cyber-security/password-and-authentication-policy.md

 | ------- | ---------- | ----------------------- | ------ |
 | 2.0     | 2025-09-10 | Implementation guidelines added | Policy Team |
 | 2.1     | 2025-10-05 | Author attribution updated | Wayne Evans (Director) |

+## Strategic Direction: Phasing Out Passwords

+Cyber Ask Ltd is transitioning to passwordless authentication as the default method for all corporate services by the end of 2025.
+Passwords remain as a temporary fallback for legacy systems only when compensating controls are in place.
+The following mandates apply across the estate:

+- Passwords must never be shared or stored in unsecured locations; credential managers approved by the Director are mandatory for any residual password use.
+- Weak or deprecated authentication factors, including SMS one-time passwords (OTP), voice calls, and email-based codes, are prohibited due to susceptibility to SIM swap and phishing attacks.
+- Hardware-backed phishing-resistant methods (FIDO2 security keys, Windows Hello for Business, certificate-based smart cards) are required for privileged accounts effective immediately.
+- Any new system procurement must evidence support for passwordless protocols (FIDO2/WebAuthn, certificate auth) before approval.

+## Interim Password Requirements

+Where passwords cannot yet be eliminated, the following controls ensure resilience during the transition:

+1. **Complexity and Length:** Minimum length of 14 characters with passphrase guidance, though complexity requirements are relaxed to support usability.
+2. **Credential Rotation:** Password changes are event-driven (suspected compromise or policy exception).
+Routine forced rotations are discouraged to maintain usability and align with NIST SP 800-63B.
+3. **Breach Monitoring:** Passwords are screened against known compromised credential databases using automated tooling.
+Detections trigger immediate resets and security investigations.
+4. **System Isolation:** Legacy password-dependent services must reside behind secure gateways enforcing conditional access and continuous monitoring.

+## Enforcement and Assurance

+- Quarterly authentication audits verify that no accounts rely on SMS OTP or basic push approvals.
+Findings are documented in the compliance tracker and remediated within 15 days.
+- The Director reviews authentication logs monthly to ensure MFA fatigue attacks are mitigated by number matching and device-binding policies.
+- Annual penetration tests include social engineering scenarios to validate resistance to credential phishing.

+## Training and Awareness

+Cyber Ask University provides micro-learning modules on phishing-resistant authentication, secure use of hardware tokens, and incident reporting.
+Completion is mandatory prior to issuance of security keys and refreshed annually.
+Supplementary job aids demonstrate how to register FIDO2 devices and recover accounts through secure administrator-assisted processes.

+## Dependencies and Related Policies

+This policy operates alongside the [Multi-Factor Authentication (MFA) Policy](./multi-factor-authentication-mfa-policy.md) and the [Passwordless Authentication Policy](./passwordless-authentication-policy.md).
+All three documents form the cohesive authentication control framework guiding the passwordless transition.